 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 CRIME: Urban areas experience a higher incidence of crime than do rural areas.
-Most crime takes place in Suva and Nadi, away from resort areas.
 You should always protect your valuables and be aware that theft from hotel rooms, purse snatching, and pick pocketing are the most common crimes against tourists.
+Reports of sexual assault against female tourists have increased.
 Be attentive of your personal safety and be cautious about sharing too much personal information about where you are from and where you are staying while traveling.
 If you are not familiar with an area, ask hotel staff about areas to avoid.
-There has been an increase in incidents involving sexual assaults and harassment in Fiji.
 You should not walk alone after dark and always be sure to avoid isolated and deserted areas.
 You should lock your doors and windows when you are alone at home or in your hotel room.
 Since there is crime directed at taxi drivers, do not allow taxis to pick up other passengers while you are en route.
 Similarly, you should not enter a taxi already carrying other passengers.